Copper in renewable energy: Solar water heaters (solar domestic hot water systems)

 Solar water heaters can be a cost-effective way to generate hot water for homes.
 They can be used in any climate.
 The fuel they use, sunshine, is free.

 Solar hot water collectors are used by more than 200 million households as well as many public and commercial buildings worldwide.
 The total installed capacity of solar thermal heating and cooling units in 2010 was 185 GW-thermal.

 Solar heating capacity increased by an estimated 27% in 2011 to reach approximately 232 GWth, excluding unglazed swimming pool heating.
 Most solar thermal is used for water heating, but solar space heating and cooling are gaining ground, particularly in Europe.

 There are two types of solar water heating systems: active, which have circulating pumps and controls, and passive, which don't.
 Passive solar techniques do not require working electrical or mechanical elements.
 They include the selection of materials with favorable thermal properties, designing spaces that naturally circulate air, and referencing the position of a building to the Sun.

 Copper is an important component of solar thermal heating and cooling systems because of its high heat conductivity, resistance to atmospheric and water corrosion, sealing and joining by soldering, and mechanical strength.
 Copper is used both in receivers and primary circuits (pipes and heat exchangers for water tanks).
-For the absorber plate, aluminum is sometimes used as it is cheaper, yet when combined with copper piping, there may be problems in regards to allow the absorber plate to transfer its heat to the piping suitably.
+For the absorber plate, aluminium is sometimes used as it is cheaper, yet when combined with copper piping, there may be problems in regards to allow the absorber plate to transfer its heat to the piping suitably.
 An alternative material that is currently used is PEX-AL-PEX but there may be similar problems with the heat transfer between the absorber plate and the pipes as well.
 One way around this is to simply use the same material for both the piping and the absorber plate.
-This material can be copper off course but also aluminum or PEX-AL-PEX.
+This material can be copper off course but also aluminium or PEX-AL-PEX.